watem-sedem/watem-sedem/docs/input.rst

 Calibration data
 ================

-The following parameters are only mandatory if the :ref:`Model Choice <choicespage>`:
+The following parameters are only mandatory if the :ref:`Model extension <extensionspage>`:
 :ref:`Calibrate <Calibrate>` is set to 1 .
 These parameters must be grouped in a seperate section in the ini-file with the header 'Calibration', as shown here: